 We have all seen movies and TV shows that feature creepy insects or arachnids.
+While arachnophobes may be scared away from watching a TV screen for the rest of the day upon seeing such a scene, this does little to damage the frequently impressive cable tv statistics that shows and programming manage to bring in on a regular basis.
 In many cases, creepy-crawlies are created on the big screen by resorting to computer generated imagery.
 In movies that were made before computer graphics were in use, robotic insects and spiders were often created.
 However, sometimes directors insist upon using real-life insects and spiders for their movies.
 In these cases, directors must call upon experienced arthropod trainers.
 These trainers are most often well educated in the field of entomology.
 It is the job of spider and insect trainers to make sure that the arthropods perform properly in different scenes and to make sure that the actors and crew are safe from potentially dangerous specimens.

 Steven Kutcher is an entomologist who has been training spiders and insects for movie roles for several years.
 Kuther has worked on more than one hundred major motion pictures including Spiderman, Arachnophobia and Jurassic Park.
 Kutcher insists that he does not “train” arthropods for movies as much as he “controls” them.
 According to Kutcher, there is not enough time to train arthropods for movies, so he learns to control their movements instead.
 For example, if a scene calls for a group of spiders to swarm toward a person or object, high speed winds can be used to facilitate the spider’s forward movements.